MakeSchool-Tutorials/web-7-react-redux-tetris-app/P14-Connect-Message-Popup/content.md

 }
 ```

 Refresh the browser to see the popup should now be hidden!
+Our Message Popup now **uses Redux/Flux to manage application state!**

 ![hidden-popup](assets/hidden-popup.png)